TW-Genesis/tdb3-spikes/README.md

 This is a forked repository from the original [TDB3](https://github.com/afs/TDB3.git).

-Machine Specs - Apple M1 Pro 16GB NVMe
+Machine Specs - AMD Ryzen 7 5700G; 64GB; 1 TB NVME

 Whats modified: